nestjs/docs.nestjs.com/content/techniques/authentication.md

 #### Default strategy

-In our `AppController`, we pass the name of the strategy in the `@AuthGuard()` decorator.
+In our `AppController`, we pass the name of the strategy in the `AuthGuard()` function.
 We need to do this because we've introduced **two** Passport strategies (passport-local and passport-jwt), both of which supply implementations of various Passport components.
 Passing the name disambiguates which implementation we're linking to.
-When multiple strategies are included in an application, we can declare a default strategy so that we no longer have to pass the name in the `@AuthGuard` decorator if using that default strategy.
+When multiple strategies are included in an application, we can declare a default strategy so that we no longer have to pass the name in the `AuthGuard` function if using that default strategy.
 Here's how to register a default strategy when importing the `PassportModule`.
 This code would go in the `AuthModule`:

 ```typescript
 import { Module } from '@nestjs/common';